 1 out of 3 first responders such as 911 dispatchers, paramedics, fire fighters and peace officers—police officers, corrections officers, and sheriffs vs. 1 in 10 in the general public.
 Those who work in such a stressful career should not be barred from receiving the treatment and benefits than anyone else.
 Suicide rates are on the rise among first responders, and it is slowly becoming a silent and unreported epidemic among those who come to your aid in your deepest, darkest times of need.

-As of today, 2017 and it is with a heavy heart we report that here in BC, we have lost 2 corrections officer, 5 fire fighters and 7 paramedics/dispatchers and 5 police / peace officers, and 1 dispatcher..
+In 2017 it was with a heavy heart we report ed that here in BC, we have lost 2 corrections officer, 5 fire fighters and 7 paramedics/dispatchers and 5 police / peace officers, and 1 dispatcher..
 20 amazing selfless souls but after knowing their WCAT decisions were either suspended, or delayed again and again...or ultimately denied, they lost their dignity, self esteem, had no money to re-educate for a new future so no hope, no supports, the pain, oh the pain.
 Death.
 Death seems the only viable option.
 Only 4 of these selfless souls and had no claims.
 It is becoming more apparent that our retired first responders that never had access to treatment, or knew it was "OK" to reach out, have been fighting their demons until their aging health issues, watching those around them pass on, have weakened their strength to hang on to life and succumb to their PTSD and took their lives.
 Thus, the Presumptive Clause MUST be retro-active.

 Sadly, these lives lost are only the ones that have been reported.
 In 2016 we lost 19 first responders who died by suicide,and one remains on life support, 7 police officers, 7 paramedic, 4 fire fighters and 1 corrections officer.